fenago/machine-learning-for-finance/lab_guides/Lab_2.md

 things, which is where E2E shines.

-In the dataset used for this lab, we do not have access to more data, but the rest of the chapters of this course demonstrate various E2E models.
+In the dataset used for this lab, we do not have access to more data, but the rest of the labs of this course demonstrate various E2E models.